GistNoesis/Linn-Photobooth/README.md

 - The photos were saved on the HDD the art was processed on the SSD, so I've always had 2 copies of the pictures to prevent data loss (If you have internet access you can rsync your folder to a remote directory or cloud drive)
 - Using the power supply fans to assure the air flow over the ramp board.
 - Easily adjustable cable tension by sliding brackets and weights.
-- We customized the neural styles by training our own styles. (~3 hours per style
+- We customized the neural styles by training our own styles. (~3 hours to train a style)

 # Making it fun :
 - We had some background picture frames where people can put their heads through, it induced a lot of funny but lower quality pictures.